 In our final blog, we explore the fallout from the opioids epidemic, which has resulted in large legal claims and shows no signs of letting up.

-In our second blog on legacy claims, we examine the impact of Glyphosate, commonly known as Roundup, which is subject to a series of court cases in the United States ruling on the potential links between the chemical and cancer.
+Roundup has been subject to a series of US court cases on the potential links between the chemical and cancer.

 Claims from exposure to diesel fumes, particularly diesel exhaust throughout an individual’s employment, are on the rise and should be a concern for carriers covering Employers’ liability.

 Boeing officially lost its title as world’s largest plane manufacturer after reporting its lowest annual orders in more than two decades.